Goldmetal/goldmetal.github.io/README.md

 ### `assets`

 The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.
 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

-### `components`

-The components directory contains your Vue.js components.
-Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

-### `layouts`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).

-### `pages`

-This directory contains your application views and routes.
-Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).

-### `plugins`

-The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the place to add Vue plugins and to inject functions or constants.
-Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

-### `static`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

-### `store`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).